What is Procardia XL?

 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.
 Get up slowly and steady yourself to prevent a fall.

-Procardia XL (nifedipine) side effects
+Procardia XL side effects

+Procardia XL may cause serious side effects.
 Call your doctor at once if you have:

 a light-headed feeling, like you might pass out;

-swelling in your ankles or feet; or
+swelling in your hands or lower legs; or

 upper stomach pain, jaundice (yellowing of the skin or eyes).

-Common side effects may include:
+Common side effects of Procardia XL may include:

 flushing (warmth, redness, or tingly feeling);